 Along with All Souls’ Day on November 2, All Hallows’ Eve and All Saints’ Day make up Allhallowtide, a triduum (three-day religious observance) dedicated to the dead.
 While Allhallowtide has been officially observed by the Church since the 8th century, Halloween’s history dates back even further, beginning with an ancient festival.

 What is the history of Halloween?

 While the holiday’s exact origin remains mysterious, historians have found a link to Samhain (pronounced “sah-win”), a pre-Christian, Celtic festival commemorating the end of summer.
-This annual autumnal fete was celebrated from sunset-to-sunset October 31 and November 1 in Ireland, Scotland, and the Isle of Man and can be traced back 2,000 years.
+This annual autumnal fete was celebrated from sunset-to-sunset (October 31 to November 1) in Ireland, Scotland, and the Isle of Man, and it can be traced back 2,000 years.

 According to Celtic folklore, the barrier between the living and the dead was at its most permeable during this harvest holiday.
 In addition to facilitating communication with the dearly departed, this phenomenon meant that spirits could return to earth.
 To welcome these visiting specters, Celts would make offerings of food and channel their spiritual energy to tell each other’s fortunes.

 On top of its supernatural roots, historians believe Samhain also served a more functional purpose: to prepare for the coming cold.
 During this festival, people would collect resources for the winter and gather animals from the pastures.